zoeurl/zoedowney.github.io/_posts/2023-07-11-the-talented-mr-ripley.md

 year: 1999
 image: /assets/images/the-talented-mr-ripley.webp
 image-credit: <a href="https://mubi.com/en/gb/films/the-talented-mr-ripley">Miramax</a>
 image-alt-text: "From right to left: Dickie Greenleaf (Jude Law), Tom Ripley and their Italian friend are singing together in a jazz club.
-The three men share a microphone and have joyful expressions on their faces"
+The three men share a microphone and have joyful expressions on their faces."
 ---

 _The Talented Mr. Ripley_ is crime and glamour set in a make-believe Italian town on the edge of the ocean.
 Patricia Highsmith penned the 1955 novel from which Anthony Minghella takes inspiration, but the adaptation holds its own.
 In short: the story centres on small bluffs that unravel into bigger deceptions.